starekrow/deet/README.md

 *Format version: way early*

 *Note to visitors: This is still heavily under construction.
-The parser works and the docs are mostly correct, but some parts are incomplete and the spec is still mixed with design commentary.*
+The parser works and the docs are mostly correct, but much is incomplete and the spec is still mixed with design commentary.*

 DEET borrows heavily from YAML and somewhat from INI files and markdown.
 It is